-The College seeks to achieve the objectives set down in the Equality Act 2010.
+The College seeks to achieve the objectives set down in the Equality Act 2010 and the Public Sector Equality Duty 2011.

 Franklin prides itself in its disability access of the entire site.
 In addition, the College's dedicated Learning Support Team aim to identify, as early as possible, any new students who may have specific needs and then working with those students to make appropriate arrangements to the built environment to resolve complicated access issues in time for the arrival of those who may need additional support.